-Taylor From 'The Bachelor' Discusses Feud With Corinne
+Taylor From ‘The Bachelor’ Reveals The Truth About Her Feud With Corinne

 With the exception of grease-drenched food, crippling nationwide anxiety and unnecessary nail art trends, there's nothing America loves more than a feud between two, under-120-pound girls.

 This nation has relished in the media-driven brawls between Lauren Conrad and Kristen Cavallari, Jennifer Aniston and Angelina Jolie, Taylor Swift and Katy Perry and, most recently, “The Bachelor” contestants Corinne Olympios and Taylor Nolan.

 In what has been described as “like, literally the actual worst season of 'The Bachelor' ever,” Corinne and Taylor butted heads while competing for professional mumbler Nick Viall's love.